fbpx

 • The address where you want the ballot mailed to (see below)

-• The identification number on your Texas Identification card, driver’s license, Election Identification Certificate.
+• The identification number on your Texas Identification card, driver’s license, or Election Identification Certificate.
 If you don’t have any of those forms of ID, you may use the last four digits of your social security number.

 • The election date you want the ballot for